The $50K Business Blind Spot: Why 96% of Your Operational Issues Are Invisible to Leadership (And How to Find Them)

 Cost: When a key person leaves, there is a period of lost productivity, missed opportunities, and knowledge loss.
 The true cost is often 6–12 months of productivity while the organization recovers.
 For a $50,000 per year employee, that is $25,000–50,000 in lost output.

 How to find it: Ask yourself: for each critical function in your business (sales, customer retention, product, operations), can anyone else execute this function competently?
 If the answer is no for more than one function, you have a dependency problem.
+Building HR systems that prevent key-person dependency is the structural fix — not just cross-training.
+When your HR program is treated as a business multiplier rather than an overhead cost, documentation becomes a growth lever.

 Blind Spot #4: Manual Process Inefficiencies